Wrightie/alpine-mariadb/README.md

 	-e MARIADB_ALLOW_EMPTY_PASSWORD=yes

 ### MARIADB_REMOTE_ROOT
-Normal the root user can only use localhost to access the databases adding
+Normally the root user can only use localhost to access the databases adding

 	-e MARIADB_REMOTE_ROOT=yes